GEO-Protocol/specs-protocol/transactions/transactions.md

   Algorithm should have low computational complexity.
 The mechanism for achieving consensus must avoid frequent calling of complex cryptographic operations (as, for example, Proof Of Work mechanics assumes in some blockchain-based solutions).

 **4. Requirements for anonymity of operations:**
-  1. _Network addressation agnostic_
+  1. _Network addressation agnostic._
   Algorithm must be agnostic on addressation mechanics, so the participants might be present by any kind of addresses (IP / any kind of name resolutions services / prosy services, etc).
 As a consequence - algorithm should support anonimization via tor and other similar networks.

-  1. _Lack of a common ledger and common operations history_ The outcome of the operation must be determined and distributed only within the participants of this operation.
+  1. _Lack of a common ledger and common operations history._
+  The outcome of the operation must be determined and distributed only within the participants of this operation.
 The remaining nodes of the network, who do not participate in the operation, must not be able to retrieve the data about operation, and/or its content.

 **5. Requirements for network resources:**